Target Market Segment Strategy: Segment-Of-One Marketing For Your Business🧍

 Critics of the traditional industry say that people will continue to buy Tesla simply because of its branding.

 But, even their data-driven marketing segmentation and targeting process will be telling them a different story.
 Some people will be willing to switch to something just as good or better than Tesla if it’s offered to them at the right price point (i.e., the Jag).

-People within Tesla’s marketing segmentation and targeting are looking for cheaper offers with benefits in this segment and Tesla just can’t offer them now.
-Also, the strength of Tesla’s loyal customer base has not been tested up to now.
+People within Tesla’s marketing segmentation are looking for cheaper offers with benefits in this segment and Tesla just can’t offer them now.
+Also, the strength of Tesla’s loyal customer base hasn’t been tested up to now.

 Will an everyday all-electric car and price point diminish a brand when its data-driven marketing segmentation and targeting indicate its business and brand are largely built on exclusivity, ideals, and status?

 Tesla may get away with idealistic storytelling and “stretching” fewer vehicles across more segments for a couple more years.
 However, this approach tends not to work for longer very well.
 Or potentially, they could increase their range to appeal to more segments.
-However, this means more factories, and in turn more capital investment.
+However, this means more factories and more capital investment.